Permafrost/TundraTN/SERVICES.md

   off.
 If not specified, or set to `0`, queue processing will not back off regardless of the number of continuous task failures encountered.
+* `$service.exhausted` is an optional fully-qualified service name of a bizdoc processing service to be invoked when and if each task exhausts all its retries at the time of exhaustion.
 * `$status.exhausted` is an optional user status to set on the bizdoc when all retries have been exhausted.
 Defaults to `EXHAUSTED`.
 * `$status.silence?` is an optional boolean which when `true` will